Joystream/helpdesk/roles/storage-lead/README.md

 As soon as the opening is in the `In Review` state, you can start hiring!

 Simply run `working-groups:fillOpening <WGOPENINGID>` where `<WGOPENINGID>` is the same as earlier, and you will be prompted to select the applicants you wish to hire (using a check-box dialog).
-The usernames of the candidates will be shown so you don't have to worry about numerical IDs for this part.
+The usernames of the candidates will be shown, so you don't have to worry about numerical IDs for this part.

 # Working As Storage Lead

 ## Responsibilities
 As the `Storage Lead` you are responsible for ensuring that `Storage Providers` are performing adequately.
-They must hold a complete and up-to-date copy of the content directory and ensure uptime in order to effectively serve testnet content consumers.
+They must hold a complete and up-to-date copy of the content directory and ensure the uptime in order to effectively serve testnet content consumers.

 If a `Storage Provider` is not performing adequately it is up to you to decide the sanctions for this, which may include slashing and, as a last resort, their eviction from the Storage Working Group.

 ## All Commands

-Within the CLI, all of the relevant commands for the Storage Lead can be found through the following query:
+Within the CLI, all the relevant commands for the Storage Lead can be found through the following query:
 ```
 working-groups --help
 ```